-- Determine your revenue levels from each payor by service offering and check who pays you more and who pays you less.
+Determine your revenue levels from each payor by service offering and check who pays you more or less for health care services provided.

-- Ask for input from executives, staff, and other key stakeholders on their experiences dealing with each individual payor.
+Ask for input from executives, staff, and key stakeholders on their experiences dealing with each payor.

 The end result of this negotiation process should be a coherent plan on accessing better rates from payors that are not contributing enough, and maintaining contracts with payors that are providing beneficial terms.